Tyrrrz/Tyrrrz.me/data/blog/expression-trees/Post.md

 Many existing libraries are using expression trees for this purpose, including:

-- [FluentValidation](https://github.com/JeremySkinner/FluentValidation) uses it to setup validation rules
+- [FluentValidation](https://github.com/JeremySkinner/FluentValidation) uses it to set up validation rules
 - [EntityFramework](https://github.com/dotnet/efcore) uses it for entity configuration
 - [Moq](https://github.com/moq/moq4) uses it to build mocks